IFRS 9 and CECL: The challenges of loss accounting standards

 Working with uncertainty

-Because IFRS 9 and CECL development will be concurrent with ongoing stress-testing activities, it is likely that stress tests will need to include preliminary allowance models that are missing a full set of reviews.
+Because IFRS 9 and CECL development happens concurrently with ongoing stress-testing activities, it is likely that stress tests will need to include preliminary allowance models that are missing a full set of reviews.
 In a decentralized environment, additional model risk may emerge as methodologies and models used in stress test production become out of sync with the IFRS 9 or CECL models.
 Institutions must ensure that the allowance models used for stress testing keep pace with accounting standards development and that assumptions remain consistent between testing activities.

 Meeting the challenges